Painting : Zan Newstrom

 Spiritual Cultural and Economic Life : A Special Relationship

 The economic sphere has a continuous need for people : people who are well educated and healthy, have good judgment and are ethical ; are flexible, creative, able to work cooperatively with others.
-It needs the results of research of various kinds, expertise from the realms of technology, finance, the law ; but each of these also depends, first of all, on the skills and insights of individuals.
-Economic life depends continuously on these abilities of individuals – abilities groomed and cultivated in the spiritual-cultural realm of life.
+It needs the results of research of various kinds, expertise from the realms of technology, finance, the law.
+But each of these also depends, first of all, on the skills and insights of individuals.
+Economic life depends continuously on these abilities of individuals - abilities groomed and cultivated precisely in the spiritual-cultural realm of life.
+It’s very little noticed in our society, but the economic sphere depends critically on the spiritual cultural realm for a skilled, educated and well-prepared work force.

-Where Does Wealth Go ?
+Where Does Wealth GO ?

-In our prevailing world system, the greatest share of "profits" goes to those who organize, manage and finance economic life - to those perceived as its main drivers and creative agents.
-Practically speaking, ever more wealth settles into these relatively few hands ; more, very probably than they actually need, or could ever spend ; wealth that may accrue to any number of their future generations.
+As noted earlier, when activities of economic life go well and successfully, they tend to generate wealth.
+What becomes of this wealth ?
+In our prevailing system, the greatest part of "profits" go to those who organize, manage and particularly, finance economic life ; effectively, to those perceived as its main drivers and creative agents.
+Practically speaking, ever more wealth settles into these relatively few hands - more, very probably, than they actually need or could ever spend ; wealth that may accrue to any number of their future generations.

 A further, near irresistible temptation where great wealth is at stake, is for economic interests to intervene in the sphere of government – in the threefold perspective, the sphere of rights.
 Money spent to support friendly candidates, influence policy or public opinion, creates great leverage - money seemingly well spent.
-But this concentration of wealth and power also has risks
+But this concentration of wealth and power has risks.

 The Case for Philanthropy

 The spiritual-cultural realm has a still more basic problem.
 In this sphere of life, payment is most often in terms of “fees for services rendered”.
 But the activities of spiritual cultural life – for example the teaching of children or the care of the sick - do not by nature create wealth.
 In the very best of times, income from fees will not be enough to fund the building of schools or hospitals, buy equipment and furniture, fund research, provide grants and scholarships, or any number of other capital or special needs.
-Extra needs will always arise, for which funding must be found
+Extra needs will always arise, for which money must be found

-with friends !
+Please share this page with friends !

 Questions or comments ?